theupdateframework/taps/tap8.md

 ## Timestamp and snapshot rotation

 Timestamp and snapshot keys cannot rotate using this mechanism.
-Rotate files are included in snapshot metadata, and so cannot be used by timestamp and snapshot, which must be verified before the use of snapshot metadata.
+This decision was made to prevent rollback and freeze attacks on rotate files.
+Rotate files are included in snapshot metadata to ensure that the user always sees the current set of rotate files.
+Thus, an attacker cannot block access to rotate files or present an outdated set of rotate files to a user.
+However, this means that rotate files can only be verified after snapshot metadata has been verified.
+In the TUF workflow, the timestamp and snapshot keys are used before the snapshot metadata is verified, and thus cannot be rotated using the mechanism in this TAP.

 ## Interoperability with TAP 3 (multi-role delegations)